katiecorcoran/Machine_Learning/README.md

 Hi, I'm Katie!
 I have a software engineering background and am currently working toward my Master's degree in data analytics.
 Welcome to my Machine Learning project repository.
 In this repository, you'll find a collection of projects that showcase various machine learning techniques and models I have applied throughout my studies.
 I have built a strong foundation in both regression and classification methods, experimenting with diverse models for predictive analysis.

-I'm excited to expand this repository as I continue to broaden my knowledge and skills in this exciting field.
+I'm excited to expand this repository as I continue to broaden my knowledge and skills in this field!

 ## Project Overviews